Lur: Bronze lurs

 Lurs made of bronze were used as musical instruments in ancient Greece, as well as in northern Europe where a total of 56 lurs have been discovered: 35 (including fragmentary ones) in Denmark, 11 in Sweden, 4 in Norway, 5 in northern Germany, and a single one in Latvia.

 Lurs today

 The word lur is still in the Swedish language, indicating any funnel-shaped implement used for producing or receiving sound.
-For instance, the Swedish word for headphones is hörlurar (hearing-lurs), and a telephone might be referred to as a lur in contemporary Swedish (derived from telefonlur, telephone handset).
+For instance, the Swedish word for headphones is hörlurar (hearing-lurs), and a telephone might be referred to as a lur in contemporary Swedish (derived from telefonlur, telephone handset), and luuri is similarly used in Finnish for the handset part of old-fashioned landline telephones.
 The Norwegian and Swedish words for foghorn are respectively tåkelur and mistlur.
 The Danish butter brand Lurpak is named after the lur, and the package design contains pictures of lurs.

+Icelandic composer Jón Leifs wrote for lurs in some of his orchestral works.

 The word lur has several other meanings in Danish, Norwegian, and Swedish that are not related to sound.